Navionics Research Inc. offers a broad range of in-house experience in telemetry system design,

 over hundreds or even thousands of square miles.

 Just ask Raccoon Water Company of Centralia, IL.
-When a tornado ripped through their main office in April of 1998, their C3 SCADA computer was without power for 3 days.
-However, while they were busy rebuilding the office, their remote water towers and pump stations, which did have power, continued to operate as normal - keeping all customers supplied with water.
+When a tornado ripped through their main office in April of 1998, their C3 SCADA Server was without power for 3 days.
+However, while they were busy rebuilding the office, their remote water towers and pump stations — which did have power — continued to operate as normal, keeping all customers supplied with water.
 In the face of a natural disaster, their SCADA system was one thing they didn't have to worry about.
 After all, the measure of a fault-tolerant system is how well it operates under less-than-ideal conditions.

-You'll begin to receive the payoff benefits of your new Navionics WiSTAR wireless telemetry and control
+You'll begin to receive the payoff benefits of your new Navionics wireless telemetry and control

 system beginning with the first day of operation.
 Our customers report a drastic reduction in the amount

-standard in history - the IBM PC architecture.
+standard in history: the IBM PC-compatible architecture.
 Leveraging the expandable computing and I/O power

-inherent in the PC architecture, the Navionics WiSTAR system represents the cutting edge of programmable
+inherent in the PC-compatible architecture, the Navionics Research WiSTAR system represents the cutting edge of programmable

 industrial control.
-And Navionics' philosophy of providing full product documentation and manuals, in support
+And our philosophy of providing full product documentation and manuals, in support

-The Navionics WiSTAR RTU is an expandable, field-programmable industrial controller.
+The Navionics Research RTU is an expandable, field-programmable industrial controller.

-Because the WiSTAR RTU is "software-intensive", the overall control system complexity is vastly
+Because the RTU is "software-intensive", the overall control system complexity is vastly

 reduced - featuring far fewer auxiliary devices along with simplified installation and wiring